zenml-io/zenml/docs/book/user-guide/starter-guide/starter-guide.md

 - Tracking your machine learning models
 - Fetching objects after pipelines have run

-We will end with a [starter project](starter-project.md) that will be your first of hopefully many MLOps projects driven by ZenML.
+We will end with a [starter project](starter-project.md) that will be the first of hopefully many MLOps projects driven by ZenML.

 This guide intends not only to be a starting point for ZenML, but also of your entire MLOps journey.
 So strap in, get your virtualenvs ready, and let's get right into!